 Bell services offered to bring fresh ice when they dropped off the luggage.

 And here is the view from our room.
 Note there is a good deal of construction going on in the area.
 You can kind of see some of it in the picture below.

 The construction had left a good coat of dust on the windows.
 However, the view was amazing.
 Look closely toward the center of the horizon, and you can see Spaceship Earth at Epcot.

 Additionally, we could see Epcot fireworks from our room at night.
 You’ll want to make sure to turn off all the lights in the room to reduce glare on the windows.

 Overall, we enjoyed our stay at this Bonnet Creek Resort Hotel and look forward to returning in the future.
 Before we wrap things up, I wanted to touch on a few other items specific to the hotel.

 For golfers, the Waldorf Astoria Orlando has an 18-hole par 72 golf course that sits behind the hotel.
-In addition to regular tee times, the course has a pro shop, a practice range with putting green, and offers individual private lessons.
+In addition to regular tee times, the course has a pro shop, a practice range with a putting green, and offers individual private lessons.
 More information about the course is available here.

 If you are curious about how close the Waldorf Astoria Orlando is in relation to each theme park, it’s close.
 As I mentioned toward the beginning of this review, you’ll never know that the hotel’s area isn’t sitting on Walt Disney World property.